joelbeckham/joelbeckham.com/content/post/2011-12-08-nunit-categories.md

                   </p>

                   <p>
-                    Now all tests that aren&#8217;t in the selected category are grayed out and do not run:
+                    Now all tests that aren't in the selected category are grayed out and do not run:
                   </p>

                   <p>